-The 2017 book “Stories from Cycling Without Age” is now ready for pre-order.
-The book will feature 24 personal stories and 200 touching photos from Cycling Without Age chapters around the world.
-The book will ship in the beginning of 2017.
+The 2017 book “Stories from Cycling Without Age – Spreading Joy Around the World” is now published and we’re ready to take your order.
+The book features 21 personal stories and more than 150 touching photos from Cycling Without Age chapters around the world.

 Excerpt from the book